 We invite you to set a time to meet with an administrator or school counselor regarding available resources and how to best utilize the Bobcat Giving Place.
 Come in and see what we have to offer!

 SENIORS!
-The FAFSA (Free Application for Federal Student Aid) for the 2020-2021 academic year will open on October 1st, 2019.
+The FAFSA (Free Application for Federal Student Aid) for the 2020-2021 academic year is open as of October 1st, 2019.
 If you have any questions or concerns about filling out the FAFSA, please come talk to your school counselor.

 Class Change Policy